 Minnesota also is an “implied consent” state, which means when you obtain your driver’s license, you in essence have consented to giving a breath or blood test.
 If you refuse to submit to a test, you will automatically be charged with a DWI and face the consequences, the same as if you failed the test.

 An even lesser known fact is that you could be charged with a DWI even if you’re not driving your vehicle.
 Minnesotans have faced DWI charges when they were found in the driver’s seat of a car that wasn’t running and in the front lawn when the car was parked nearby and running.
 Courts have ruled that even the possibility of a person being “in control” of a motor vehicle when intoxicated is threat enough.

-Wisconsin lawmakers have determined protecting the citizenry from drunken drivers is an important obligation, so they have designated harsh and costly sanctions for DWI offenses, people need to Hire an aggressive drunk driving attorney in Wisconsin when they are involved in a case like these.
+Minnesota lawmakers have determined protecting the citizenry from drunken drivers is an important obligation, so they have designated harsh and costly sanctions for DWI offenses.

-Criminal penalties also are costly, both in time and money from your https://www.paydaynow.net/payday-loan-consolidation/.
+Criminal penalties also are costly, both in time and money.
 A first-time conviction with no other major violations is cause for 90 days in jail and a $1,000 fine.
 If you refuse the test and are convicted, you could face up to a year in jail and a $3,000 fine.
 Aggravating circumstances, such as having a child under age 16 in your vehicle (remember, this could even mean on a snowmobile or ATV), make these penalties grow even harsher.